cohenjo/replicator/README.md

 ## General
 Replicator is a go package aimed to replicate data between data sources using change streams.
+It aims to replicate anything to anything - MySQL, MongoDB, Kafka, Elastic and futurely many more

 It uses MySQL [replication](https://github.com/siddontang/go-mysql#replication) to read MySQL change stream like a replica.
 Mongo has [Change Streams](https://docs.mongodb.com/manual/changeStreams/#change-streams) - so this should be doable easily.